MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 1. Select **Environments**, and then select an environment.
 1. Select **Settings** > **Product** > **Privacy + Security**.
 1. Under **IP address settings**, set **Enable IP address based firewall rule** to **On**.
-1. Under **Allowed list of IPv4 or IPv6 ranges**, specify the allowed IP ranges in classless interdomain routing (CIDR) format.
+1. Under **Allowed list of IPv4 or IPv6 ranges**, specify the allowed IP ranges in classless interdomain routing (CIDR) format as per [RFC 4632](https://datatracker.ietf.org/doc/html/rfc4632).
 If you have multiple IP ranges, separate them with a comma.
 This field accepts up to 4,000 alphanumeric characters and allows a maximum of 200 IP ranges.
 1. Select other settings, as appropriate:

    - **Service tags to be allowed by IP firewall**: From the list, select service tags that can bypass IP firewall restrictions.
    - **Allow access for Microsoft trusted services**: This setting allows service tags `PowerPlatformInfra`, `GenevaSynthetics`, and `GenevaActions` and internal first-party applications to access the Power Platform environment with Dataverse.
 Enabled by default.
    - **Allow access for all application users**: This setting allows all application users third-party and first-party access to Dataverse APIs.
 Enabled by default.
    - [**Enable IP firewall in audit-only mode**](#what-is-audit-only-mode): This setting enables the IP firewall but allows requests regardless of their IP address.
 Enabled by default.
-   - **Reverse proxy IP addresses**: If your organization has reverse proxies configured, enter the IP addresses of one or more, separated by commas.
+   - **Reverse proxy IP addresses**: If your organization has reverse proxies configured, enter the IP addresses of one or more, separated by commas in CIDR format as per [RFC 4632](https://datatracker.ietf.org/doc/html/rfc4632).
 The reverse proxy setting applies to both IP-based cookie binding and the IP firewall.

 1. Select **Save**.